cokelaer/damona/doc/joss/paper.md

 ---
-title: "Damona: singularity recipes and images for end-users"
+title: "Damona: a singularity environment manager for developers and end-users"
 tags:
   - singularity
   - python